AugustasKl/Country-App/README.md

 # Country App
-Country App is a single-page demo app created with React + Redux that gives you a list of countries, which can you filter based on given filters.
+Country App is a single-page demo app created with React + Redux that gives you a list of countries, which can you filter based on provided filters.

 ## Installation instructions
 1. Fork/copy this directory